 Skip to main content

-Imagine this: You’re 45, sitting by your pool on a random Tuesday at 4pm, casually sipping a margarita you just made yourself from your in-home bar.
-You feel perfectly at ease, because every couple of months, like clockwork, you’re getting a nice check from all those dividend stocks you so cleverly invested in 20 years ago.
+Imagine this: You’re 45, sitting by your pool on a random Tuesday at 4pm, casually sipping a margarita you just made at your in-home bar.
+You feel perfectly at ease, because every couple of months, like clockwork, you’re getting a nice cheque from all those dividend stocks you so cleverly invested in 20 years ago.
 That’s the mental image people tend to have when talking about the benefit of dividend stocks.
-Unfortunately, it’s not quite as simple or glamorous as that.
-(Financial matters rarely are.)
+Unfortunately, it’s not quite as simple or glamorous as that (Financial matters rarely are.)

-Dividend stocks also lend themselves well to DRIPs, where the dividends get reinvested and you earn interest on your interest (thank you, compound interest magic).
+Dividend stocks also lend themselves well to DRIPs, where the dividends get reinvested and you earn interest on your interest (thank you, compound interest).
 Either way, dividend stocks can be a suitable investing choice if it aligns with your goals.
-But before you go Googling the average annual dividend yield of companies on the stock market, you first should know a couple of things about dividend stocks and how to invest in them.
+But before you go Googling the average annual dividend yield of companies on the stock market, you should know a few things about dividend stocks and how to invest in them.

 Buying dividend stock is like buying any other kind of stock.
-You need to choose what trading platform or brokerage you want to use, and then you have to choose your investing style.
+You need to choose what trading platform or brokerage you want to use, and then you determine your investing style.
 Do you want to buy individual stocks that pay dividends, or do you want to buy dividend ETFs?
-There are some pros and cons to each, like the fact that individual stocks tend to be associated with higher risk and higher fees, but also have the potential for higher rewards.
+There are some pros and cons to each, like the fact that individual stocks tend to be associated with higher risk, but also have the potential for higher rewards.
 Either way, some quick research will help you see which companies pay dividends, and where you can buy shares.

-It’s also worth your time to pay attention to the health of the companies paying dividends.
+It’s also worth accounting for the health of the companies paying dividends.
 What have their historical annual dividend payments looked like?
 Is the company financially stable?
 Have they steadily increased dividends over time?
-While none of these aspects are a guarantee of future results, it will allow you to understand how a company’s dividend performance has been in the past.
+While none of these aspects guarantee future results, it will allow you to understand how a company’s dividend performance has been in the past.
 Companies with a history of financial stability and low volatility are also more likely to pay out dividends, since they have enough capital to do so.

 While most dividends are paid out quarterly, it’s important to know what kind of dividend you’ll be getting.
-There are three kinds of dividends:
+There are three kinds:

 • Cash dividends, which are quarterly dividend payments made out to you, the stock owner, and taken from a company’s current earnings or accumulated profit.

-• Property dividends.
-This is when a company hands out property—which doesn’t necessarily just include real estate, but can also include other items of value, instead of cash.
+• Property dividends, when a company hands out property — which doesn’t necessarily just include real estate, but can also include other items of value, instead of cash.

 • Stock dividends, where a company gives you additional shares instead of cash.
 Stock dividends are usually given out within the framework of a DRIP.
 And don’t worry: If you’ve chosen to use a robo-advisor to help you manage your portfolio and are worried you’re missing out on DRIPs, there are plenty of platforms that will reinvest dividends for you.

 Dividends are considered income, so you’ll have to report them in your tax return.
-However, some dividends are classified as “qualified dividends”—dividends that have been held for a certain amount of time, usually 60 days—which means that they’re subject to capital gains tax.
+However, some dividends are classified as “qualified dividends” — dividends that have been held for a certain amount of time, usually 60 days,which means that they’re subject to capital gains tax.
+The tax implications of dividends can vary depending on your tax bracket.
+For lower-income investors (e.g., retirees), qualified dividends can be very attractive.
+But for higher-income earners or long-term investors, dividends tend to be much worse from a tax perspective compared to accumulating capital gains.

 Pros and cons of investing in dividend stocks